hubleto/developer/book/content/pages/model.md

 .

-If the Eloquent class of the Model contains relations, you also need to describe these relations in the Model class:
+If the Eloquent class of the Model contains relations, you also need to describe these relations in the Model class, like this:

 ### Example of relations in the Model class